KurtSanders/Hubitat-Dywarmic-Integration/README.md

 9. In Hubitat, open "Devices", then click "Add Device", and click "Virtual".
 10. Give the device a Device Name" and select the Type: "Hubitat SmartLife Integration", and click "Save Device."
 11. Now, add the "Device IP", "Device ID", "Device local Key" and select the Tuya protocol version that you got from point 6.
-12. Lastly set the Endpoint you want to control.
-During step 6 you should see something called "Status" together with each device, something like this: ```Status: {'1': False, '2': False, '3': False, '5': 0}```, the endpoints are the numbers in front of the ```False```.
+12. Lastly, set the Endpoint you want to control.
+During step 6, you should see something called "Status" together with each device, something like this: ```Status: {'1': False, '2': False, '3': False, '5': 0}```, the endpoints are the numbers in front of the ```False```.
 This status block is for a "Dywarmic Towel Warmer", where each number corresponds to a status of the device.
 13. Click "Save Preferences"
 14. You should now be able to control your Towel Warmer device via Hubitat on the local network only.

-It is highly recommended to assign a static IP on your (wifi)router to the device so that it does not change ip-address, then the Hubitat integration won't be able to find the device.
+It is highly recommended that you lock a static IP on your (wifi)router to the towel warmer device so it does not change its IP address.
+If it gets a new ip address, then this Hubitat integration won't be able to find the device, and you will need to change the ip address in the device driver preferences.

 ## FAQ